Spatial map series and dynamic elements

 Extent indicators show the extent of one map frame within another map frame.
 If your spatial map series contains multiple map frames, for example, the map frame being updated and a locator map frame, you can use an extent indicator.
 By default, extent indicators are the same shape as the map frame of which they are showing the extent, but you can change the shape of the indicator.
 In a spatial map series, the extent indicator can be drawn to match the map series index feature.

-To change the extent indicator's draw shape, right-click the extent indicator in the Contents pane and choose Properties to open the Element pane.
+To change the extent indicator's draw shape, right-click the extent indicator in the Contents pane and choose Properties Properties to open the Element pane.
 Select a drawing option from the Shape drop-down list:

 • Frame—Draw the extent indicator the same shape as the map frame of which it shows the extent.